How Invicti identifies Out-of-date technologies

-Invicti , first, identifies web applications, then the version of them.
+Invicti, first, identifies web applications, then their versions.
 Following this, Invicti reports vulnerabilities in the web application(s) that the scanner identified.
-If Invicti matches the web application with more than one version, it reports them, merges them into a list, and updates the report's confidence score regarding the matched version count.
+If Invicti matches the web application with more than one version, it reports them, merges them into a list, and updates the report’s confidence score regarding the matched version count.

 The severity of the out-of-date vulnerabilities will be elevated to match the most severe CVE (Common Vulnerabilities and Exposures) reported for the identified version(s).

 Invicti runs a couple of predetermined signatures against responses it received during the crawling stage.
 If this RegEx matches and Invicti identifies versions, this security check will communicate with the vulnerability database to report any known vulnerabilities.

 If there is a newer version in the Invicti vulnerability database, it also reports an out-of-date issue.
 This security check mostly reports the application servers, programming languages, frameworks, etc.

 In addition to the earlier security checks, proof-generating security checks also interact with the vulnerability database.
 For example, when SQL Injection checks extracted a proof containing technology and its version, it’ll also communicate with the vulnerability database to report any known issues related to the extracted technologies.

 As a web application security scanning tool, Invicti does not have direct security check(s) to identify database servers in your system.

 Still, it reports these vulnerabilities in the following way:

 - SQL Injection security check identifies a vulnerability in your system

 - Invicti’s Proof Based ScanningTM technology exploits this vulnerability in a read-only and safe manner.